Taxi 13

-Taxi 13 is a 1928 silent film comedy produced and distributed by Film Booking Offices of America and directed by Marshall Neilan.
+Taxi 13 is a 1928 sound part-talkie film comedy produced and distributed by Film Booking Offices of America and directed by Marshall Neilan.
+In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
+The soundtrack was recorded using the RCA Photophone sound-on-film system.
 The film stars Chester Conklin in what is FBO's first film with a pre-recorded soundtrack.

 Once thought lost, a copy evidently survives at Cineteca Nazionale, Rome.